evanwon/dependencysharp/README.md

 Unmanaged COM dependencies can be cumbersome when deploying software with the ClickOnce deployment system.
 ClickOnce was built to deal with *managed* dependencies, and it does a great job with those.
 It's so easy you probably don't even think about it; managed depenedencies are identified by the system and automatically included in your deployment.

 To deploy *unmanaged* dependencies with ClickOnce, you'd normally have to misuse Visual Studio's build parameters to include the dependency as "content" in your project (not a Reference).
-NuGet can help automate this process, but you have to script out a `install` PowerShell script to configure the dependencies in the project.
+NuGet can help automate this process, but you have to script out an `install` PowerShell script to configure the dependencies in the project.
 If you need your end-users to update your managed library and also its unmanaged dependencies, this can get even trickier.

 DependencySharp lets you piggy-back unmanaged libraries within a managed library, to create what I call a "self-contained DLL".
 This is possible because unmanaged libraries only need to exist *at runtime*, and they aren't required for compilation.